 Odors are best removed with a combination of methods.
 First, you must eliminate the source of the odor.
 Next, thoroughly clean the area and apply deodorizers.
 There are many combination cleaning agents sold at grocery stores you can use.
 Air out the area by creating a breeze in your house by opening the windows and doors and turning on your fans.
 Afterward, spray a nice aroma to mask the smell.

 Smoke removal requires proper protective gear.
 Smoke and soot are cancer-causing carcinogens.
 Exposure causes both long-term and acute health issues.
 For example, chimney sweeps had a high cancer rate before they figured out the detrimental effects soot has on one’s health.
 So be sure to always wear respiratory protection that is made for smoke and soot.
 Since it is such a tiny particle, you must make sure that your respiratory protection is powerful enough to filter it out.
 Additionally, you will need to protect your skin.
 You can do this by wearing disposable coveralls, gloves, and boots.
+We know how smoke damages your house, but it can also damage your health.
 Don’t forget eye protection!
 Keep your face shielded.
 You should keep exposure to an absolute minimum.

-You should be able to take care of smoke damage caused by a small fire.
-However, most smoke damage will need to be handled by a professional due to the size of the smoke particle and its cancer-causing effects.
+Now that we’ve discussed how smoking can damage your house, you may want to reconsider allowing it indoors.
+Most smoke damage will need to be handled by professionals due to the size of the smoke particle and its cancer-causing effects.
 If you decide to try to remove the damage on your own, be sure to wear the right gear to protect yourself.
-Reach out to us if you still have questions.513-426-6767
+Reach out to us if you still have questions.